Laura Winter

-Laura Winter (born 31 March 1989) is a sports presenter, event host and commentator, specialising in Formula 1, Rugby and cycling, amongst a variety of other sports.
-As well as presenting British Cycling’s road and cyclocross coverage on Eurosport, BBC and ITV4, she is Voxwomen's dedicated presenter for the monthly Voxwomen Cycling Show which is broadcast on multiple channels worldwide.
+Laura Winter (born 31 March 1989) is a sports presenter, event host and commentator, specializing in Formula One, rugby and cycling, amongst a variety of other sports.
+As well as presenting British Cycling's road and cyclocross coverage on Eurosport, BBC and ITV4, she is Voxwomen's dedicated presenter for the monthly Voxwomen Cycling Show which is broadcast on multiple channels worldwide.
 She is also the NBC reporter and commentator for the Tour of California women's race.